-Can you tell us more about how you have kept connected to the University of Illinois since your time as a student and faculty member?
+Can you tell us more about how you have stayed connected to the University of Illinois since your time as a student?

 Giving to the University of Illinois Urbana-Champaign is clearly important to you.
 Can you explain what compelled you to give and keep giving?
-What you hope your philanthropy accomplishes for the University?
+What do you hope your philanthropy accomplishes for the university?

 What advice can you share about how to make a lasting impact at the University of Illinois?

 There is a misconception that it needs to be done with money, but making a lasting impact can be done in many ways.
 Find ways to get involved with your specific college and this can make a big impact.
 Think outside the box in regards to helping the University.